-Other modifications can also be in the form of a combination of the two, namely obtaining corporate income tax exemption and followed by a reduction in a certain period.
+Other modifications can also be in the form of a combination of the two, namely obtaining corporate income tax exemption, followed by a reduction for a certain period.
 It is therefore not surprising that tax holidays are considered the most ‘generous’ tax incentive.

-Tax holidays are often placed in specific industries to encourage growth.
-However, not all industries can enjoy a tax holiday.
-The investor must meet the requirements of a pioneer industry, create many jobs, bring new technology, enter small and underdeveloped areas, and provide added value to the industry.
+Tax holidays are often used for specific industries to encourage growth in those sectors.
+However, not all industries enjoy a tax holiday.
+The investor must meet the requirements of a pioneer industry, create jobs, bring new technology, enter small and underdeveloped areas, and provide added value to the industry.

-The provision of these facilities is regulated in Article 31A of Law Number 7 of 1983 concerning Income Tax as amended several times, most recently by Law Number 36 of 2008 (Income Tax Law).
+The provision of these facilities is regulated in Article 31A of Law Number 7 of 1983 concerning Income Tax as amended over time, most recently by Law Number 36 of 2008 (Income Tax Law).
 Facilities are provided in the form of:

 Provisions regarding the granting of tax holiday facilities for investment in certain business fields and / or in certain areas are further regulated in Government Regulation 18 of 2015.

 Taxpayers who have obtained the tax holiday facility must submit periodic reports to the Directorate General of Taxes and the verification committee regarding: